 - Surgery for severe cases such as ligament ruptures or degenerative joint disease

-These approaches are evidence-based and often effective, but they may carry risks, require longer recovery, or not address underlying tissue quality in chronic cases.
+These approaches are evidence-based and often effective.
+However, they may carry risks, require longer recovery, or fail to address underlying tissue quality in chronic cases.

 Comparing PRP and Traditional Treatments